jorgenpt/aiObjectiveC/README.md

 OpenGL apps for Mac / iOS that leverage assimp.
 You might not want to use my library verbatim, but hopefully it'll help you get started!

+This is currently considered a prototype, and a C++ API based on this will probably be developed after it stabilizes a bit.
+This is in order to have a platform-independent way of working with assimp and OpenGL.

 License
 =======